 Heads Together offers free and confidential counselling to 14-24 year olds at venues across East Surrey.
 Counselling allows young people to talk about their difficulties, with someone who is separate from school and home life, and can help them to find ways to cope and to get back to enjoying life.

-During 2014/15 Heads Together received over 500 referrals and met with 385 young people.
 The need for counselling is greater than ever with 1 in 10 children and young people aged 5-16 suffering from a mental health disorder** – around 3 children per class.

 Children and young people come to Heads Together with a diverse range of problems.
 Many talk about family or relationship difficulties, bullying at school, low self-esteem, anxiety and depression, with a number facing abuse and violence.